Hecktagon/startup/README.md

   There are various places in my code that post or get to/from my backend endpoints, including sending user data from login, and bosth sending and recieveing data for the flashcard folders on all my other pages.

+# **Step 5: Login:**

+### supports new user registration:
+complete
+It does, and stores each users info in the backend

+### supports existing user authentification and logout:
+complete
+It does, it stores user data and authenticates preexisting users on login

+### stores application data in MongoDB:
+partially complete
+sends all application data to the bakcend using database.js and mongo, but i am not able to access that infromation for any reason

+### stores and retireves credentials in mongoDB:
+complete
+credentials are sent successfully to mongodb and encrypted and retireved successfully from mongodb

+### restricts application functionality based upon authentication:
+complete
+users cant login and are restricted from using the application if not authenticaed